-Project U0665 - Infrared Track & Search (IRST), Thermal Imaging Sensor System (TISS).
-The sophistication and diversity of threats facing naval surface combatants is increasing with respect to lower radar cross-section, use of passive anti-radiation missile (ARM), increased speed, and lower altitudes.
+Project U0665 - Infrared Search & Track (IRST), Thermal Imaging Sensor System (TISS).
+The sophistication and diversity of threats facing naval surface combatants is increasing, with lower radar cross-section, use of passive anti-radiation missiles (ARMs), increased speed, and lower altitudes.

 This program element provides funding for two infrared sensors - the Infrared Search & Track (IRST) and Thermal Imaging Sensor System (TISS).
 The IRST will provide passive augmentation to complement radar, electronic support measures (ESM) and visual surveillance systems for air targets.
 It will declare those air targets to the ship's combat system.
-The TISS will provide surface ships with a day/night high resolution surveillance capability for small cross-section targets.
+The TISS will provide surface ships with a day/night high-resolution surveillance capability for small cross-section targets.

 It also supports anti-surface warfare (ASuW), mine warfare (MIW) and anti-submarine warfare (ASW) missions.
-The system will be a non-developmental item (NDI) procurement.
+The system will be an NDI procurement.

-FY93 accomplishments included a Cost and Operational Effectiveness Analysis (COEA) conducted via funding provided in PE0603755N, Project U2138 in preparation for FY94 program initiation.
+FY93 accomplishments included a (COEA) conducted via funding provided in PE#0603755N, Project U2138 in preparation for FY94 program initiation.

-FY94 saw the completion of the Cost and Operational Effectiveness Analysis (COEA) completed.
-The Navy spent US\$ 2.765 million to develop system specifications for the TISS and IRST system.
-The program office prepared a RFP (US\$1.333 million) and acquisition plans and progressed towards obtaining a Milestone II decision to enter Engineering and Manufacturing Development phase (US 2.834 million).
-They also progressed towards awarding an E&MD contract for TISS (US\$5.454 million).
+FY94 saw the completion of the COEA.
+The Navy spent US\$2.765 million to develop system specifications for the TISS and IRST system.
+The program office prepared an RfP (US\$1.333 million) and acquisition plans and progressed toward obtaining a Milestone II decision to enter the engineering and manufacturing development phase (US\$2.834 million).
+They also progressed toward awarding an EMD contract for TISS (US\$5.454 million).
 IRST development was delayed one year due to FY94 reprogramming and a delay in requirements formulation.
-Follow-on Engineering Development would be slipped two years to accommodate a two-phase development approach.
+Follow-on engineering development would be slipped two years to accommodate a two-phase development approach.

-FY95 accomplishments included (US\$1225) a Milestone II decision and progress towards awarding and IRST contract.
+FY95 accomplishments included a Milestone II decision and progress toward awarding an IRST contract.
 This effort was funded at US\$1.225 million.
-Planners (US\$5398) performed a continuing assessment of risk reduction efforts, spending US\$5.398 on this.
-The Navy awarded a (\$5841) Awarded TISS E&MD contract which included integration with the Land Based Test Site (LBTS), funding this effort at US\$5.841 million.
+Planners performed a continuing assessment of risk reduction efforts, spending US\$5.398.
+The Navy awarded a TISS EMD contract which included integration with the LBTS, funding this effort at US\$5.841 million.
 US\$1.675 million was used to conduct a technical evaluation (TECHEVAL) and operational assessment of the TISS.
 US\$600,000 was used to forward-finance FY96.